-The Company's Berlin and Laguna Salada deposits contain a basket of battery commodities including vanadium, nickel and phosphate (Table 2).
+The Company's Berlin deposit contains a basket of battery commodities including vanadium, nickel and phosphate (Table 2).

-- Vanadium resources have been defined in both the Laguna Salada and Berlin deposits; - The Berlin Deposit contains nickel that is a critical component of two types of lithium ion batteries, lithium-nickel-manganese-cobalt ("NMC") and lithium-nickel-cobalt-aluminium oxide ("NCA") batteries; and - Phosphate, found in the Berlin Deposit, is principally used in agricultural fertilizer, but is being increasingly used in the battery industry, for example in the lithium-iron-phosphate ("LIP") battery.
+- The Berlin Deposit contains nickel that is a critical component of two types of lithium-ion batteries, lithium-nickel-manganese-cobalt ("NMC") and lithium-nickel-cobalt-aluminium oxide ("NCA") batteries; and - Phosphate, found in the Berlin Deposit, is principally used in agricultural fertilizer, but is being increasingly used in the battery industry, for example in the lithium-iron-phosphate ("LIP") battery. - Vanadium is the key component of Vanadium Redox Batteries ("VRB") that are large-scale batteries whose niche is electricity grid support where excess power can be stored during low demand periods and released back into the grid on demand.
+These typically transport-container sized units do not lose charge capacity significantly over time, as most lithium-ion batteries do, and are guaranteed for 20 years, after which the vanadium electrolyte can simply be pumped into a new battery and reused.